 A glittering rose cut black diamond 1.38 cts. is nestled in a 22kt gold bezel and winged with twinkling white diamonds .06 ctw.

 The Kashmir Diamond Pear Ring is the epitome of palatial simplicity.
-A stunning white diamond 1.02 cts. is bezel set in platinum, framed in satiny 18kt gold, and mounted on a simple gold shank.
-The ring can be worn alone or stacked, in this case, with two 18kt gold Artemis Bands (sold separately).
+A stunning white diamond 1.00 ct. is bezel set in platinum, framed in satiny 18kt gold, and mounted on a simple gold shank.
+The ring can be worn alone or stacked.

 Glowing opal eyes animate our Rattlesnake Ring.
 Distinctive markings shine in 18kt gold.